2021 NCAA DIII Men’s Indoor Track & Field Rating Index – Week 4

 NEW ORLEANS – The echo of change continues to reverberate through the NCAA Division III Men’s Indoor Track & Field National Rating Index!

-The most recent National Rating Index, released today by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) saw wholesale changes across the board as the season enters its final month of competition.
+When the most recent National Rating Index was released on Tuesday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA), 23 of the top-25 teams from the previous week shifted spots as the season is right in the thick of its final full month.

 NCAA Division III — Men's Indoor Track & Field